For the benefit of readers who are not privy to the terminology, a deadwood is exactly that. It is dead, and it is wood.

 or scars which mark its body.
 It tells that the tree has endured a long fight

-with the harsh elements of nature and fortuitous events like fire and lightning.
+with the harsh elements of nature and fortuitous events like fire, lightning and typhoons.

 Deadwood should look naturally weathered and ought to be located right to complement the artistic replica of the tree.